cwjoshuak/SWE266P-bank/README.md

 # install dependencies
 $ pip install -r "requirements.txt"

+$ export FLASK_APP=jankbank  # on Windows use set instead of export

-# If developing, enable development mode:
+# If developing, enable development mode for hot reload:
 $ export FLASK_ENV=development

-# If setting up database for the first time:
+# If setting up database for the first time, initialize the sqlite database:
 $ flask init-db

-$ export FLASK_APP=jankbank  # on Windows use set instead of export
 $ flask run
 ```
+Server should run at http://localhost:5000.

 ### Adding new dependencies